tustin2121/James_Somerton_Transcripts/_videos/xBDc6SedkAc.md

 <compare>
 <james {% include timecode %}>

-The Madonna horror complex exists for a reason.
+The Madonna whore complex exists for a reason.
 You marry the nice girl, not the one who'll give you a blowjob in a movie theater.
 This bothered Alanis Morissette so severely that she made one of the greatest songs of all time because of it!

 Suffice to say, women have made it clear that they don't like having the parameters of their sexual qualifications gauged by a group outside of women.
 And I get it.
 That's kinda annoying.
 Because on top of doing what you want to do, there is a looming social decorum of what society not only expects you to do, but will penalize you for not doing.
 All the while (on the example of sexuality) there are other groups of people who can do all the kinds of sexuality things that they want without any kind of repercussion.